Volunteer bitten by tiger at Carole Baskin's Big Cat Rescue

 “Kimba grabbed her arm and nearly tore it off at the shoulder,” Baskin added.

-Kimba will be placed in quarantine for the next 30 days, but Baskin said the tiger was “just acting normal due to the presence of food and the opportunity.”
-Baskin said Couser did not want Kimba to suffer any consequences for the incident.
+Kimba, who was brought to the center from a circus, will be placed in quarantine for the next 30 days, but Baskin said the tiger was “just acting normal due to the presence of food and the opportunity.”
+Baskin said Couser did not want Kimba to suffer any consequences for the incident and Baskin said the tiger's vaccinations, including for rabies, were up to date.

 The sanctuary was founded by Baskin and Don Lewis in the 1990s and is a prominent animal sanctuary.
 Lewis disappeared in 1997.